aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/1-iam-groups-roles-to-manage-eks-access/index.en.md

 ---
-title : "Using AWS IAM Groups and Roles to Manage Kubernetes Cluster Access" weight : 34
+title: "Using AWS IAM Groups and Roles to Manage Kubernetes Cluster Access"
+weight: 34
 ---

 In this module, we’ll learn about how to simplify access to different parts of the kubernetes clusters depending on AWS IAM Roles.

 When an Amazon EKS cluster is created, the IAM entity (user or role) that creates the cluster is permanently added to the Kubernetes RBAC authorization table as the administrator.
 This entity will be automatically part of the Kubernetes RBAC group called **system\:masters** and gets assigned to the [Kubernetes Default ClusterRole](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) called **cluster-admin**.
 The ClusterRole **cluster-admin** is the most powerful role and allows super-user access to perform any action on any resource.
 When used in a ClusterRoleBinding, it gives full control over every resource in the cluster and in all namespaces.
 When used in a RoleBinding, it gives full control over every resource in the role binding's namespace, including the namespace itself.